wordpress-connector-for-mobilizon/connector-mobilizon/source/readme.txt

 - Set the URL of the Mobilizon instance in the settings
 - Toggle adding named offset in brackets after the time in the settings

+This plugin requests the events via Mobilizon's GraphQL API.

 The source code is available on [Github](https://github.com/dwaxweiler/connector-mobilizon).

 ## Installation